jtanx/ctagsx/README.md

 ## Known Issues
 * It is assumed that tags files are sorted, as ctagsx will only perform a binary search on the tags file.
 If the file is not sorted, then it may generate incorrect results.
 * It is not possible to search for tags when editing a large file (>= 5MB).
 This is a [limitation](https://github.com/Microsoft/vscode/issues/3147) of Visual Studio Code.
+* If the navigated-to line contains multiple occurrences of the tag name, the cursor is only placed at the first occurrence.

 ## Release Notes